 He’d taken new tickets as they came, but his efforts had been lackluster to say the least.
 He’d escalated to the admin team more often than not, and the tickets that he was completing on his own were coming back with mediocre Customer Satisfaction scores.

 Rick needed to make a choice.

 Rick’s Personal Realignment

 He took out a notepad and wrote the following across the top:

 What do I want?

 - Further my career

-He tapped the pen on his desk for a few seconds and then began writing:
+He tapped the pen on his desk for a few seconds, thinking, and then began writing: